firas457/Client-Server-Pthread/README.md

 # operating_systems

-using pthread in POSIX thread APIs
+using pthread in POSIX thread APIs in C